Technology

 - Make sure your tank is only filled to around 80-90% of its capacity to avoid overfilling and ensure your tank has an overfill protection device or alarm.

 If your boiler's on its last legs, make sure you get a reliable replacement.
-Take a look at our boiler reviews and use the left-hand menu to select oil boilers.
+Take a look at our oil boiler reviews to find a reliable model rated highly by customers and heating engineers.

 Heating oil leaks

 Oil is toxic and harmful to the environment, including animals, plants and water sources.
 It is against the law to cause pollution, so any defects found should be fixed immediately by a professional.

 In the case of oil escaping from the tank, you should call the Environment Agency's 24-hour incident hotline (0800 807060).

 It can cost thousands to clean up an oil spill, so it's advisable to get insurance that: